mhxion/awesome-discord-communities/CONTRIBUTE.md

 ## Propose File Change

 As for now no automated pull request is implemented, I'll do that in the future depending on the traffic of requests.
 You'll have to fork this project and add your server to a section or sebsection, or you can create a new section, then create a pull request.
 See [how to easily make changes from GitHub](https://github.com/sindresorhus/awesome/blob/master/contributing.md).

+## Issues

+If you've found an issue with an existing server or have a suggestion to make to improve this list, feel free to file a pull request or an [issue](https://github.com/mhxion/awesome-programming-discord/issues/new/choose) here.

 Thank you for your contribution 💚